-Based on recommendations from this work a strategy for exploration activities and investigation was developed.
-During July 2009 a field chip sampling programme commenced on EL4014 (Mulgathing) and a detailed aeromagnetic survey was planned and finalised.

-In September 2009 Iron Road announced the results of the chip sampling programme.
-A total of 252 in-situ rock chip and grab samples from ten localities at the Gawler Iron Project returned an average grade of 53.4% Fe from all samples collected.
+Based on recommendations from this work a strategy for exploration activities and investigation was deloped.
+During July 2009 a field chip sampling programme commenced in the Mt Christie area on EL4014 (Mulgathing) and a detailed aeromagnetic survey was planned and finalised.
+On 8 September 2009 Iron Road announced the results of the chip sampling programme.
+A total of 252 in-situ rock chip and grab samples from ten localities at the West Gawler project returned an average grade of 53.4% Fe (55.7% CaFe\) from all samples collected (Figure 7).
 Several chip samples returned grades of >60% Fe with low silica, alumina and phosphorous indicating potential suitability for direct shipping ore (DSO).